 4. Pastoral Experience

-Evidence of five (5) years experience in a pastoral setting in which at least three (3) years shall have taken place after ordination.
+Evidence of at least three (3) full years of experience in a pastoral setting after ordination.

 5. Specialized Training